genaipersonalization/genaipersonalization.github.io/cfp.md

 - Dual submission policy: This workshop welcomes ongoing and unpublished work but will also accept papers that are under review or have recently been accepted at other venues.

 ### FAQ
 - Can previously published paper be submitted to the workshop?:
+- Can I submit work that is currently under review elsewhere?
 - How to access the workshop on the day of the event:
+- What is the page limit for submissions?
+- Are there any specific formatting guidelines for submissions?
+- How should supplementary materials be submitted?
+- Where can I submit my paper?

+### Panel:

 ### Invited speakers:
 - Ed Chi, Google DeepMind